Little Johnny Jet: Synopsis

-The cartoon follows the story of a B-29 Bomber named John (voiced by Daws Butler), who is married to a Douglas DC-3 named Mary (voiced by Colleen Collins).
-John cannot seem to find work at any airport, because they are looking for jets.
-Mary later reveals that she is going to have a baby.
-Needing to find work to support his family, Johnny heads off to reenlist in the Air Force.
-The Air Force refuses his job application, as they are looking for jets as well, which further angers him.
-When Junior finally arrives, John is happy to be a father and have a child, until it turns out that Junior is a jet as well.
+The cartoon follows the story of a B-29 bomber named John (voiced by Daws Butler), who is married to a Douglas DC-3 named Mary (voiced by Colleen Collins).
+Despite being a veteran, he has been unable to find work lately because all the airports are looking for jets.
+His need for finding work increases upon learning Mary is going to have a baby, so John goes to try reenlisting in the Air Force.
+Unfortunately the Air Force refuses his job application, as they are looking for jets as well, which further angers him.
+On his way home, Junior finally arrives, (via a stork-helicopter) and so John is overcome with happiness, until it turns out that Junior is a jet as well.
 John loses his mind.

-When reading the paper the next day, the Hot Air News, John sees the ad for a jet contest held by the United States Government where the winner gets a huge contract.
+When reading the paper, the next day, the Hot Air News, John sees the ad for a jet contest held by the United States Government where the winner gets a huge contract.
 Plenty fed up with jets, he goes to enter the contest as well to try to show them up.
-Realizing that risk that her husband is putting himself, Mary (with Junior in tow) goes after John.
+Realizing the risk that her husband is putting himself, Mary (with Junior in tow) goes after John.
 En route to the contest, John meets a B-29 general who smokes Douglas MacArthur's trademark corncob pipe and has Bataan written amidst his five stars.
 When John asks him, the general declines to enter the contest and states, parodying MacArthur's farewell address to the U.S. Congress, that "older planes never fly, they just fade away," before literally fading away.

 At the contest, John lines up at the starting line with the rest of the jets.
 Mary and Junior catch up to him and Mary tries convincing John not to go through with the race, but John refuses to listen to her.
 While this was happening, Junior gets out of the baby buggy and gets in the fuselage of John, and by the time Mary realizes that her son is there, it is too late.